zeyuz35/zeyuz35.github.io/_pages/about.md

 My research interest lies in high dimensional factor models, structural breaks, and econometric theory for macroeconomics.

-I am close to my submission date in late August, and will be on the job market for 2024/2025.
+I am on the 2024/2025 job market.

+My Job Market Paper, "Identification of Structural Factor Models with External Instruments," won the Best Presentation by a young researcher Prize at the Australian and New Zealand Econometrics Study Group (ANZESG) conference.

 # Background